hyugo1/myWeatherForecast/README.md

 - Ability to retrieve current weather details for various cities
 <img src="weatherPic3.png" alt="Picture of the current weather details in Manchester" width="2000"/>

 - Additionally, the forecast covers a 5-day/3-hour span.
-Hovering over the panel provides detailed the forecast.
+Hovering over the panel provides detailed the forecast for each day.
 <img src="weatherPic1.png" alt="5 day 3 hour forecast grid" width="2000"/>